 - Penetrating injuries

 Many motorcycle accidents lead to the rider’s death.
 Those who do survive might struggle with ongoing pain or become disabled due to the extent of their injuries.
-You have a right to seek the maximum available compensation from the careless driver for the harm you endured.
+You have a right to seek the maximum compensation from the careless driver for the harm you endured.
 If you lost a loved one in a motorcycle accident, you could file a lawsuit to help pay for funeral expenses and other costs.

 Gibson Hill Personal Injury Legal Fees and Costs

 The Austin motorcycle accident lawyers of Gibson Hill Personal Injury understand the financial implications of an accident.
 You might not have the resources to afford adequate medical care, especially if you require future treatment for a permanent injury.
-The expenses you incur could place you in severe debt and cause significant stress as you find a way to pay for your bills.
+The expenses you incur could place you in severe debt and cause significant stress as you find a way to pay your bills.

 Motorcycle Accident Frequently Asked Questions